 These fake clinics often:

 New York City law requires these facilities to post a sign in English and Spanish that states they do not have a medical provider on site and do not provide abortion care.
-If you encounter a fake clinic without this sign posted in English and Spanish, file a complaint online or by calling 311.
+If you encounter a fake clinic without this sign posted in English and Spanish, you can file a complaint online or by calling 311.

 Learn more about fake clinics in NYC: